 The ideas shared in this monthly newsletter can be used by youth organization leaders, resource providers, political leaders, universities, volunteers and youth to help mentor-rich programs thrive in all of the neighborhoods where they are most needed.

-If the newsletter does not format correctly in your email, or if you want to return to it for future reading or to share with others, use this link.
+If you view this on your phone, images will appear above text.
+If it does not format correctly in your email, or if you want to return to it for future reading or to share with others, use this link.

 Encourage friends, family, co-workers to sign up to receive this newsletter.